All Episodes

 That's why I say I'm living rent-free.

-And I had the mansion or whatever, and it's there every day.
+And it's there every day.

 No Airbnb about this.